-Living in close quarters with people who are new to you is not always easy.
-Every person comes from a different background and brings a different set of experiences and expectations for living here in on campus housing.
-Student Housing & Residential Life Community Standards and university policies are intended to give you, your roommate(s), and your neighbors a common set of expectations by which you can all live and learn together in order to achieve academic success, develop lasting friendships, and continue to build your skills so you are well prepared for your career after graduation.
+Our staff is excited to have you in our on-campus living community.
+As a student at CSU Monterey Bay, you are not only a member of the larger university community but also a member of the community within your residence hall, suite, apartment, or court.
+Living in close quarters with others who are new to you is not always easy.
+Everyone comes from a different background and brings different experiences and expectations for living in campus housing.
+Student Housing & Residential Life Community Standards and university policies are intended to give you, your roommate(s), and your neighbors a common set of expectations by which you can all live and learn together.

 It is the responsibility of each individual to know and abide by these Community Standards, in addition to the CSU Monterey Bay Policies and Regulations and Student Code of Conduct.
-In order to carry on its work of teaching, research, and public service, CSU Monterey Bay faculty, staff, administrators, and students have an obligation to maintain conditions under which the work of the university can proceed freely.
-This is done in accordance with the highest standards of quality, institutional integrity, and freedom of expression, and with full recognition by all concerned, of the rights and privileges, as well as the responsibilities of those who comprise the university community.
-Each member of our community shares the responsibility of maintaining an environment conducive to the achievement of the university’s mission.
+To carry out its work of teaching, research, and public service, CSU Monterey Bay faculty, staff, administrators, and students have an obligation to maintain conditions under which the university can proceed freely.
+This is done by the highest standards of quality, institutional integrity, and freedom of expression, with full recognition by all concerned about the university community's rights, privileges, and responsibilities.
+Each community member is responsible for maintaining an environment conducive to achieving the university’s mission.

 If you are ever in the presence of an alleged violation, you have some choices:

 - You may attempt to stop the behavior or alleged violation,